 an additional way that we can help combat the issues caused by noise

-pollution.
-Complains of noise being omitted by cars from modifications
+about noise being omitted by cars from modifications throughout the

-streets have seen a decrease in regular traffic, causing residents to be
+pandemic.
+As the streets have seen a decrease in regular traffic, resi-

-disturbed during day and night by the sound of racing vehicles.
+dents have been disturbed during by the sound of racing vehicles.
 For

 those that intentionally modify their vehicles to omit more noise,